trevordevore/levure/README.md

         ...
       linux:
         ...
-    base auto update url: [URL where updates to your application can be found]
+    root auto update url: [URL where updates to your application can be found]
   development:
   beta:
   release: